Mustard2/MustardUI/README.md

 MustardUI is a Blender script that provides an intuitive and easy-to-use user interface for human models.

-**Note: do not download the file from the Code button, use the .zip file on the [latest release](https://github.com/Mustard2/MustardUI/releases/latest) instead.**
+**Note: do not download the file from the Code button, download it from the [Blender Extension official website](https://extensions.blender.org/add-ons/mustardui/) or use the .zip file on the [latest release](https://github.com/Mustard2/MustardUI/releases/latest) instead.**

 ## Features